cbgaindia/budget-basic-next/README.md

 ### Homepage Data

-Homepage data includes description for header, content for highlights slider, youtube links for carousel and some meta data.
+Homepage data includes a description for header, content for highlights slider, youtube links for carousel, and some metadata.

 We can fetch all of that and all of different chapters (categories) easily: